OptoLAB/UART-Console-1.0.0/README.md

 # UART Console 1.0.0

-One Paragraph of project description goes here

 ## Getting Started

-UART Console is PC software written in java for serial communication with target device.
-UARTConsole100.exe built using launch4j can be downloaded here or view on youtube.
+UART Console is open source PC software written in java for serial communication with target device.
+UARTConsole100.exe built using launch4j can be downloaded here.
+View UART Console on youtube.

 ### Prerequisites